 Basic Concepts

-This document introduces the core concepts in ETOfflineToolkit
+This document introduces the core concepts in ETOfflineToolkit that are also applicable to ET.

 What is ETOfflineToolkit?